|

 Settled/Medical.

-claims the LSS CSS shall update the claim status by going to “Status”, select
+all claims, the LSS CSS will update the claim status by going to “Status”,

 i.